mrjens24/Latin102/Translation2.md

 Identify the form of transire.
 Explain why you placed it in the clause you chose.

-> transire is perfect❌ infinitive. i chose the clause becuase i believe that it is a verb of the main, independent, clause.
+> transire is present❌ infinitive. i chose the clause becuase i believe that it is a verb of the main, independent, clause.

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.